lhbikos/ReC_Psychometrics/docs/03-QualTRIXter.md

 This lecture is just under one hour.
 Plan for another 30 minutes for *intRavenous qualtRics* practice.

 While the majority of R objects and data you will need are created within the R script that sources the chapter, occasionally there are some that cannot be created from within the R framework.
 Additionally, sometimes links fail.
-All original materials are provided at the [Github site](https://github.com/lhbikos/ReC_Psychometrics) that hosts the book.
+All original materials are provided at the [GitHub site](https://github.com/lhbikos/ReC_Psychometrics) that hosts the book.
 More detailed guidelines for ways to access all these materials are provided in the OER's [introduction](#ReCintro)

 ### Learning Objectives

 Focusing on this week's materials, make sure you can:

-* Utilize basic Qualtrics tools (e.g,. question type, use of headers) so that surveys are present materials clearly to the respondent.
+* Utilize basic Qualtrics tools (e.g., question type, use of headers) so that surveys are present materials clearly to the respondent.
 * Incorporate more advanced tools (e.g., display logic, randomization) that may increase the respondent's ability to complete the survey and provide accurate responses.
 * Provide a rationale for survey options that protect (or possibly reveal) an individual's identity.